crashcodeschool/starter-kits/README.md

 It includes two pages, home and about, functional links between them, bootstrap and fontawesome included via CDN, a theme.css with Google Material Design, and a style.css for your own styles.

+3. chartjs-skeleton

+If you want to use any kind of charting, I've provided an example using a library called [chart.js](https://www.chartjs.org/).
+Also included is the standard bootstrap CDN, with no theme applied to it (only using the container class in this example).